-- Windshield Washer Fluid:

-- Is the reservoir full?
-Are all windows clean inside and outside?

-- Wiper Blades:

-- Are they in good shape?

-- Fuel, Engine Oil, Other Fluids: Have you checked all levels?
+- Windshield Washer Fluid: Is the reservoir full?
+Are all windows clean inside and outside? - Wiper Blades: Are they in good shape? - Fuel, Engine Oil, Other Fluids: Have you checked all levels? - Have you checked all levels?
+Lamps: Are they all working?
+Are the ler - Are they all working?
+Are the lenses clean? - Tires: They are vitally important to a safe, trouble-free trip.

-- Lamps:

-Are they all working?
-Are the lenses clean?

-• Tires:

-They are vitally important to a safe, trouble-free trip.
 Is the tread good enough for long-distance driving?
-Are the tires all inflated to the recommended pressure?

-- Weather Forecasts: What is the weather outlook along your route?
-Should you delay your trip a short time to avoid a major storm system? - Maps:
+Are the tires all - Weather Forecasts: What is the weather outlook along your route?
+Should you delay your trip a short time to avoid a major storm system?